ryankarlos/AWS-ML-services/projects/fraud/README.md

 the private workforce using Amazon Cognito you avoid the overhead of managing worker credentials and authentication, as AWS Cognito, provides authentication, authorization, and user management for the users in the workforce.
-Following these instructions under 'Create an Amazon Cognito Workforce Using the Labeling Workforces Page' section to create a private workforce in Sagemaker console which uses AWS Cognito as an identity provider https://docs.aws.amazon.com/sagemaker/latest/dg/sms-workforce-create-private-console.html#create-workforce-sm-console.
+Following these instructions under 'Create an Amazon Cognito Workforce Using the Labeling Workforces Page' section to create a private workforce in Sagemaker console which uses AWS CognitTo as an identity provider https://docs.aws.amazon.com/sagemaker/latest/dg/sms-workforce-create-private-console.html#create-workforce-sm-console.

 After you import your private workforce, refresh the page to see the Private workforce summary page as in screenshot below.